Widen/tap-rest-api-msdk/README.md

 ### Additional Request / Paginator Styles
 There are additional request styles supported as follows for pagination.
 - `jsonpath_paginator` or `default` - This style obtains the token for the next page from a specific location in the response body via JSONPath notation.
-In a number of situations the `jsonpath_paginator` is a good alternative to the `hateoas_paginator`.
+In many situations the `jsonpath_paginator` is a more appropriate paginator to the `hateoas_paginator`.
   - `next_page_token_path` - The jsonpath to next page token.
 Example: `"$['@odata.nextLink']"`, this locates the token returned via the Microsoft Graph API.
 Default `'$.next_page'` for the `jsonpath_paginator` paginator only otherwise None.
 - `offset_paginator` or `style1` - This style uses URL parameters named offset and limit
   - `offset` is calculated from the previous response, or not set if there is no previous response